 Unreal was always hovering around during the late 90s, just barely out of sight.
 Magazines had declared it the “Quake Killer”, but every time you thought the game might be close, it disappeared from the radar instead.
 The anticipation kept building.
 And to me, as a level designer, Unreal’s editor looked pretty damn delicious.
 While I was creating Quake maps in simple wireframe viewports, UnrealEd screenshots promised editing views that were fully textured and lit(!).

 The presumed Quake Killer wasn’t released until after Quake 2.
 But when Unreal arrived, it made a big splash.
-I remember looking at the game in the Ritual offices, and everybody was quite impressed.
+I remember looking at the game in the Ritual offices, and everybody being impressed.
 Huge outdoor environments, beautiful graphics with many effects that had never been seen.
 And an editor that did indeed deliver everything the screenshots had promised.
 If you could get it to run, that is – the initial VBasic version was notoriously finicky.
-And if you could wrap your head around its editing paradigm.

 I remember my years at Legend fondly for various reasons.
 The company had an “interlectual” approach to making first person shooters.
 Of course we tried to make good shooting entertainment, but the principals were also putting emphasis on infusing our games with story and narrative elements.
 Not surprising, given Legend’s history as an adventure game company.
 More importantly, we had a great core team that became my extended family for a while.
 We didn’t quite live in the office – but it was usually our base of operations for dinner and weekend excursions.
 We had a bigscreen TV in a time when nobody had a bigscreen TV yet, and we played endless hours of Soul Calibur on it.
 One year, with two of the Epic programmers in town, we had our Thanksgiving dinner at the office.
 The turkey was so big that we didn’t get to eat until 11:45pm, so most time was killed watching Star Trek TNG on DVD.